grep - print lines that match patterns

 Within a bracket expression, a range expression consists of

 two characters separated by a hyphen.
-It matches any single character that
+In the default C locale, it matches

-you can use the C locale by setting the LC_ALL environment variable
+interpretation of bracket expressions, you can use the C locale by setting

-to the value C.
+the LC_ALL environment variable to the value C.

 Finally, certain named classes of characters are predefined within